By Rhonda Marquardt

 - Video of African penguins at Boulders Beach

-- At the end of this three-minute video a penguin attacks the camera!
+- Watch this short video to see a penguin attack the camera!

 Share Your Story